fabulousfoxx/MyDigitalBusinessCard/README.md

 This is DigitalBusinessCard by fabulousfoxx.
 Made with HTML & CSS with a touch of creativity.
+On the website is shown an artificial e-mail address for visualization purposes.
 To view it on your browser, copy and paste link below: https://fabulousfoxx.github.io/MyDigitalBusinessCard/